 1. Prepare your network

 If you already have Microsoft 365, deploying Microsoft Teams is simple.
 Make sure your configurations are all up to date if you have a Microsoft 365 or Office 365 domain.
 This is also the case for organisations that are currently using OneDrive, SharePoint, and Exchange.
-For new users, your network will be configured as part of your Microsoft 365 business plan.
+For new users, your network will be configured as part of your Microsoft 365 business solution.

 2. Microsoft 365 licenses